bitz1119/ThePickleballGame/src/pages/generated-blog/indian_pickleball.md

 - Paddle must be used to hit the ball
 - Paddle must be used for both serving and volleying

+### The Net:
+- Net must be used to hit the ball
+- Net must be used for both serving and volleying

+### The Racket:
+- Racket must be used to hit the ball
+- Racket must be used for both serving and volleying

 ### The Ball:
 - Ball must be used to hit the paddle
 - Ball must be used for both serving and volleying